 Difference In Energy & Expectations

-Of course, some folk like to see things in depth while others go bor breadth.
+Of course, some folk like to see things in depth while others go beyond breadth.
 Some like to cram many things into a day, and others like a more relaxed pace.
 Some want to travel cheaply over an extended time, and others want to travel in luxury.
 Much like dating, sometimes, to get to know a person and their behaviors, you need to spend some effort to get to know them, give some trial or “date” to understand those expectations, and see if your good travel buddy matches.
 It might sound corny, but it can be a make or break, just as any relationship and given travel is not easy in general, you generally don’t want relationships to fall apart on the go.

 We built Travel-Wise, to help make travel planning more accessible and streamlined but to be a community.
 We want to attract a community of avid travelers who seek to help each other.
-Also, to be a part of exploring the world together and helping others do the same.
+Also, I want to be a part of exploring the world together and helping others do the same.
 Travel-Wise has several features to encourage community members to meet one another, save by traveling with group discounts, and meet new people.

 Personal Account Travel Profiles